If he likes you his texting habits will prove it

 He responds to your texts in a timely manner

 Time – such a thing we are often blind of its value, yet we make blatantly obvious in ways that serve us best.
 Time is money.
 Time is of the essence.
 Time waits for no one.
-Or my favorite, “Time is what we want most, but we use the worst. – William Penn” So what is considered ‘in a timely manner‘ may vary from person to person.
-Yet there are two [obvious] extremes that may play an unhealthy role in relationships – those who text back too frequently or infrequently.
+Or my favorite, “Time is what we want most, but we use the worst. – William Penn

-As for the guy who really likes you, be rest assured you won’t ever be left wondering why he hasn’t responded, or when.
-This may not always mean he will give you an instantaneous response – like you’re chatting in real-time – or when it is most convenient for you, but he definitely won’t leave you hanging on Read all day or for days on end.
+Listen, if he likes you, you won’t be left wondering why he hasn’t responded, or when.
+This may not always mean he will give you an instantaneous response, like you’re chatting in real-time or when it is most convenient for you, but he definitely won’t leave you hanging on Read all day or for days on end.

 He will actually apologize for any “delay”